Hierarchical Units of Greater Sage-Grouse Populations Informing Wildlife Management

 Results

 We developed 13 hierarchically nested sage-grouse cluster levels (Figure 3), each level representing a collection of subpopulations.
-The smallest population units (cluster level two) capture more than 92% of individual movements, where each bird is assigned to a single population.
-The evaluation of movements suggests that aggregating population demographic data at cluster level two will best account for capturing geographically closed population units (important for analyzing population demographic data) and can increase the precision of sage-grouse population models that inform wildlife management.
+The smallest population units (cluster level two) capture more than 92% of individual movements, where each individual is assigned to a single population.
+The evaluation of movements suggests that aggregating population demographic data at cluster level two best captured geographically closed population units and may increase the precision of sage-grouse population models that inform wildlife management.

 Research implications